Jeremy Burge: Emoji Wrap

-Writing
+Writing and Podcasting

-Burge has been a regular news contributor to Emojipedia and responsible for many of the initial emoji definitions on the reference website.
+Burge was a regular news contributor to Emojipedia 2014–2020 and was responsible for many of the initial emoji definitions on the reference website.
 Additionally he has written for publications such Six Colors, Medium, and The Internet Review.
-In August 2023, Radio New Zealand reported that Burge was writing for Mobile Tech Journal.

 In 2019, Burge raised the issue of Facebook using user-submitted phone numbers for undocumented purposes, and in 2020, he identified TikTok accessing user clipboard data on every keystroke.